Cash For Arms

 This conversion costs a little less than the G36 one.
 However, it can still run you anywhere from $550 to $750.

-Value: Again, it depends on the buyer.
-If the conversion was done very well and is desired, you can add around 50% of the conversion’s cost to the price.
+Value: Again, it depends on the person.
+If the conversion was done very well and is desired, you can add around 50% of the conversion’s fee to the amount you ask for.

 Optics and Mounts